What are the dates for IRSCL2021: Aesthetic and Pedagogic Entanglements?

 Do I have to be an IRSCL member in order to attend and/or present in the congress?

-Being an IRSCL member will not be a requisite to take part in the biennial.
+Being an IRSCL member will not be a requirement to take part in the biennial.
 However, IRSCL members are given a discounted registration fee at every IRSCL congress and have a seat at the IRSCL members’ meeting.

 What are the benefits of being an IRSCL member?